 Egg wash (1 large egg whisked with 1 teaspoon water and a pinch of salt)

-Demerara sugar, for finishing (I use raw sugar)
+Demerara sugar, for finishing (I use Sugar in the Raw)

-For the Crust: Stir the flour, salt, and sugar together in a large bowl.
+To make the crust: Stir the flour, salt, and sugar together in a large bowl.
 Add the butter pieces and coat with the flour mixture using a bench scraper or spatula.
-With a pastry blender (or your fingers), cut the butter into the flour mixture, working quickly until mostly pea-size pieces of butter remain (a few larger pieces are okay; be careful not to overblend).
+With a pastry blender, cut the butter into the flour mixture, working quickly until mostly pea-size pieces of butter remain (a few larger pieces are okay; be careful not to overblend).

 For the filling: Have ready and refrigerated one pastry-lined 9-inch pie pan and pastry round or lattice to top.